 6- Each day, dump out the water, rinse out the cup, rinse off the roots, and replace the water with fresh water.
 This will help prevent mildew and mold on your plants.

 7- You should be able to grow foot-tall onions and cut them back down to four inches at least twice before you lose a nice onion-y flavor.
 You can continue to grow and cut them, but the flavor will get watered down.
 Planting them in the soil (if your weather is right) will make the onion-y flavor last even longer.

-This is also a wonderful way to review the way plants absorb water through the roots.
+This is also wonderful spring science!
+You can review the way plants absorb water through the roots, predict the growth, and practice measuring.
 It's easy to see the difference in the roots and the stem.

-Are you trying it?
+Are you trying to grow any plants with preschoolers??
 I'd love to know!!